shubham526/trec-ikat-website/docs/guidelines.md

 - Within the `passage_provenance` `list` in the run, each `dict` should have another  field called `used`.
 This new field will be a `boolean` field indicating whether or not that passage was used to construct the response.
 If none of the passages have the `used` field set to `True`, then we will consider the top-5 passages as provenance for that response by default.

+- Having a response `text` for every predicted response is mandatory.
+In case you are submitting a run that does not generate a response, you may leave this field empty or copy the top-1 passage as your response.

 - The file `2023_top_1000_query_results.zip` provided on the "Data and Resources" page of this website is based on the manually rewritten queries.
 Teams may use them in their submission; however, please note that such submissions would be automaitcally considered as `manual`.